 This is what to expect once you've reached the mountain:

 - There's an extensive network of ski runs in winter and hiking and biking trails in summer.

 - From the restaurants at Weissfluhjoch and Weissfluhgipfel you'll have spectacular panoramic views over the Alps of Graubünden.
 The larger restaurant on Weissfluhjoch offers a self-serve cafeteria (open year-round) and a panoramic restaurant upstairs (open in winter only).

 - The "Iglu-dorf" is available in winter.
 Sleep in an igloo, and have lunch or a fondue dinner in the restaurant.
 It can be reached in a 20-minute hike (you can ski there as well) from the Weissfluhjoch station.

 The journey is an attraction too!

 You'll reach Weissfluhgipfel in 3 stages from Davos.
 Find details here.

-Check the weather forecast as there will be no views at all if the Weissfluhgipfel is covered in clouds.
+Check the weather forecast, as there will be no views at all if the Weissfluhgipfel is covered in clouds.
 Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
 It can be windy at the top.
 Take along gloves, sun glasses and perhaps a hat.
 Solid shoes are useful too.

 Allow at least an hour to visit the Weissfluhgipfel to enjoy the views and have a drink.
 This does not include the time to get there or any stops at the stations along the way.
 It is recommended to spend half a day at least to fully enjoy the area.